proxmox/proxmox-offline-mirror/docs/introduction.rst

 Mailing Lists
 -------------

 Proxmox Offline Mirror is fully open-source and contributions are welcome!
-Here is the primary communication channel for developers:
+The Proxmox VE development mailing list acts also as the primary communication channel for offline mirror
+developers:

 :Mailing list for developers: `PVE Development List`_